Paul Renner (politician)

-Paul Marvin Renner (born March 21, 1967) is an American lawyer and politician who currently serves as the Speaker of the Florida House of Representatives, starting in November 2022.
-He has been in office as a Representative since 2015, where he currently represents the 19th District, which includes Flagler County and St. Johns County.
+Paul Marvin Renner (born March 21, 1967) is an American lawyer and politician who served as the Speaker of the Florida House of Representatives for the 2022–24 Florida Legislature.
+He was in office as a state representative from an April 2015 special election through November 2024, where he represented the 19th district, which includes Flagler County and parts of lower St. Johns County.

+On September 3, 2025, Renner announced his candidacy in the 2026 Florida gubernatorial election.

 History

 Renner was born in Atlanta, Georgia, and grew up in Florida.
 He attended Davidson College, where he graduated with his bachelor's degree in history in 1989.
 After graduation, he joined the United States Navy, serving as a Surface Warfare Officer, and provided combat operations support in the Gulf War.

-Following his active duty military service, he attended the Fredric G. Levin College of Law at the University of Florida, receiving his Juris Doctor in 1994.
-Renner then served as an assistant state attorney, where he supervised misdemeanor attorneys and prosecuted felony offenses in the Felony Trial Unit.
-He then branched out into commercial and corporate law as a partner at Milam Howard Nicandri Dees & Gillam.
+Following his active duty military service, Renner attended the Fredric G. Levin College of Law at the University of Florida, receiving his Juris Doctor in 1994.
+He then served as an assistant state attorney, where he supervised misdemeanor attorneys and prosecuted felony offenses in the Felony Trial Unit.
+He later shifted to commercial and corporate law, working as a partner at Milam Howard Nicandri Dees & Gillam.

 As a reservist, Renner was mobilized to active duty and served in support of combat operations in Afghanistan in 2011.